GuruMaps/MapStyle/README.md

 ## How to use

-To force application to use your map style just put Style.mapcss file [to File Sharing folder](https://support.apple.com/en-us/HT201301) of the Galileo and relaunch the app.
+To force application to use your map style just put *.mapcss files [to File Sharing folder](https://support.apple.com/en-us/HT201301) of the Galileo and relaunch the app.
 Only map style is loaded and custom resources is not supported yet.

 ## Contribute